-is electing to use a SAFE HARBOR OVERHEAD RATE.
-I, the undersigned, certify that: I have reviewed the PennDOT Safe Harbor Overhead Rate policy and the Compliant Job Cost System document.
-Mas not had a Federal Acquisition Regulations Part 31 (FAR) compliant Overhead rate previously accepted by PennDOT, any other state or cognizant agency. will provide PennDOT with a FAR compliant overhead rate after a maximum of three years in the Safe Harbor program unless approval is obtained from the Contract Management Section Chief to extend beyond three years will stand by the safe harbor overhead rate for the duration of affected agreements and will not expect additional reimbursement for amounts above the requested safe harbor rate based on any future audits. agrees to develop and utilize a compliant job cost system that includes: A FAR compliant labor tracking system that identifies direct and indirect time, paid time off and unallowable activities costs.
-An accounting system which separates indirect costs and direct costs An accounting system which separates allowable and unallowable costs A compliant job cost system under general ledger control Signature: Name of Certifying Official (Print): Title: Date of Certification (mm/dd/yyyy): Safe Harbor Year: Date of Safe Harbor First Year
+I, the u is electing to use a SAFE HARBOR OVERHEAD RATE. • I have reviewed the PennDOT Safe Harbor Overhead Rate policy and the Compliant Job Cost System document. • has not had a Federal Acquisition Regulations Part 31 (FAR) compliant Overhead rate previously accepted by PennDOT, any other state or cognizant agency. • will provide PennDOT with a FAR compliant overhead rate after a maximum of three years in the Safe Harbor program unless approval is obtained from the Contract Management Section Chief to extend beyond three years • will stand by the safe harbor overhead rate for the duration of affected agreements and will not expect additional reimbursement for amounts above the requested safe harbor rate based on any future audits. • agrees to develop and utilize a compliant job cost system that includes: A FAR compliant labor tracking system that identifies direct and indirect time, paid time off and unallowable activities costs.
+An accounting system which separates indirect costs and direct costs An accounting system which separates allowable and unallowable costs A compliant job cost system under general ledger control Signat ure: of Certifying Official (Print): Title: Certification (mm/dd/yyyy): arbor Year: Date of Safe Harbor First Year